midereli/blog/content/posts/example-slis-and-slos.md

     Text: "Improve this page" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-When implementing SRE principles in an organization, firstly we must define SLIs (that are: service level indicators) and SLOs (and those are: service level objectives).
+When implementing SRE principles in an organization, we must firstly define SLIs (service level indicators) and SLOs (service level objectives).

 Service level indicators (SLIs) are measurable, quantitative aspects of a service.
 Some basic examples include: